 Cancer hates a fit body.
 Let’s Walk!

 Walking is easy and one of the ways cancer survivors help their body defend against cancer.
 One January 1, 2018, my wife and I began a tradition of a New Year’s Day walk to set the tone for our coming fitness year.
-This year we visited Paramount Ranch in the Santa Monica mountains north of Los Angeles.
+We made this video at Paramount Ranch in the Santa Monica mountains north of Los Angeles before the fire.
 If you have a similar tradition, I’d love to hear about it and publish it here on the website for the Cancer Journeys community.
 Send us a note at Walks @ CancerJourneysFoundation.org.